Reflecting on 20 weeks of Karada House

 We remember precisely the moment we stepped into the old stable that would become Karada House on a hot July summer day.
 It is not often that you enter a space and you know right away that this is the perfect match.
 It was not what we had envisioned, the timing was off, our funding unprepared but standing there in all the dust and dirt, we knew we’d try.

 Now, twenty weeks later Karada has become for us and hopefully for some of our visitors, participants and helpers, a sanctuary that lends its space to the most wonderful and wondrous events and moments.
-Karada House took 3 weeks to build and facilitated 80 events in the 4,5 months that followed.
+Karada House took 3 weeks to build and facilitated 80 events in the 4.5 months that followed.
 The beginning was pure insanity, what followed was instinctual or through a need to fulfill our own wishes, desires and needs.

-Now that we allow ourselves a short winter break, we finally get to reflect on what has happened, what we did, what Karada is becoming and where we could approve.
+Now that we allow ourselves a short winter break, we finally get to reflect on what has happened, what we did, what Karada is becoming and where we could improve.
 We’d like to share our collective reflections with you.

 Queer.
 Safe(r).
 Space

 Karada House is not for everyone.
 We set out to create a space that is best described as a queer safe(r) space.
 Queer because we identify as queer people and because we all had the need to experience kink and body work, art and rituals in a queer community.
 We consciously offer events for a mixed audience as well.
-“Mixed” we define as an audience that includes everybody as long as they are allies and understand that a queer safe(r) space is a bit of a different thing, has different requirements and necessities than a predominantly non-queer space.
-After giving this a try we have now learnt that
+Mixed we define as an audience that includes everybody as long as they are allies and understand that a queer safe(r) space is a bit of a different thing, has different requirements and necessities than a predominantly non-queer space.

-1. it is possible and can be extremely fruitful, fun and deeply connecting to have groups that consist of queer people and non-queers that come together on eye-level
+it is possible and can be extremely fruitful, fun and deeply connecting to have groups that consist of queer people and non-queers that come together on eye-level

 The tearing down of a wall.